 UROC-H will provide undergraduate scholars:

-- Mentorship by a professor and graduate student
+- Mentorship by a faculty mentor and graduate student

 - Graduate school preparation & career coaching